CKLG: The

 by Jim Bower

-would continue, but for the rest of LG’s schedule,
+for the rest of LG’s schedule, the perceived

-radio”, a format which was gaining more momentum in
+format which was gaining more momentum in AM

 |